ssrikantan/contoso-insurance/README.md

 # Using Azure Key Vault to manage and store sensitive Business information
 A Solution that showcases the use of Azure Key Vault to for secure handling of Business sensitive data.
-To understand the context of scenario, refer to the article published in the MSDN Magazine <link to be added later>
+To understand the context of scenario, refer to the article published in the MSDN Magazine here https://msdn.microsoft.com/en-us/magazine/mt845653

 # Steps to Deploy the Solution